-Often, children’s hammocks do not have nets or ropes which can pose a risk for your child’s fingers to get stuck in.
-Brazilian style hammocks such as this one, as pictured below are a great choice as they don’t have any of these cords, nettings, or loops but they are sturdy and comfortable.
-Children’s hammocks also do not use spreader bars which make the hammock more taught and increases the risk of them flipping over.
+Often, children’s hammocks do not have nets or ropes, which can pose a risk for your child’s fingers to get stuck in.
+Brazilian-style hammocks, such as this one, as pictured below, are a great choice as they don’t have any of these cords, nettings, or loops, but they are sturdy and comfortable.
+Children’s hammocks also do not use spreader bars, which makes the hammock more taut and increases the risk of it flipping over.

 Safety Tips: